 Water resistance, but not in excess

-Many manufacturers like to develop watches with a water resistance to extreme depths like 600m, 1200m etc. The thing is, do you really need that?
+Many manufacturers like to develop watches with water resistance to extreme depths like 600m, 1200m, etc. The thing is, do you really need that?
 Not unless you’re out for beating depth records.

-A water resistance of 200-300m is plenty for recreational diving.
-If you only plan on snorkeling, a water resistance of 100m is enough.
+Water resistance of 200-300m is plenty for recreational diving.
+If you only plan on snorkeling, water resistance of 100m is enough.